 This forested lake is in Umpqua Lighthouse State Park off Highway 101, just south of the community of Winchester Bay.
 It is nicely stocked with hatchery trout during the spring and again in late summer.
-You’ll also find largemouth bass and yellow perch here, providing a fishery between trout plantings.
+You’ll also find good numbers of yellow perch and some largemouth bass here, providing a fishery between trout plantings.

 This pretty 270-acre lake at the edge of the Elliot State Forest is fished for both stocked trout and resident warmwater fish.
 In the spring, the stocking truck comes by several times, and fishing for rainbows is good before the weather warms too much.
 Largemouth bass fishing is popular here, and you’ll also find crappie, sunfish and bullhead catfish.
 Bank access is somewhat limited but include a BLM recreation area and a private resort.
 Boat access is excellent.
 To reach it, turn south off Highway 38 (Umpqua Highway) on Loon Lake Road.
 The intersection is a few miles west of Scottsburg, between Reedsport and Elkton.
 See: Loon Lake Fishing.